Prague beer scene

 Take tram 18 to Nuselská radnice then walk along following the tramlines,

-cross Sezimova, and the brewpub is just on your right.
+cross Sezimova, and the brewpub is on your right only 2 minutes from the

 A very new brewpub which opened at the turn of 2008, this is an unusual pub